SRCCON Facilitator Guide

 Will My Session Be Recorded?

-SRCCON works with White Coat Captioning to provide live transcriptions in about half our sessions each year.
+SRCCON works with White Coat Captioning to provide live transcriptions in many of our sessions each year.
 This helps some people at the conference track conversations more easily, and allows additional people to participate remotely.
 It also provides a great record of sessions that have taken place in previous years.

 As we build the conference schedule, we’ll decide which session formats will translate well into transcription, and we’ll let you know in advance if there will be a transcriptionist in your room.
 If there is, you can always ask participants to note “off the record” before speaking if they’d like the transcriptionist to pause their work.
 Or if you’d prefer your session to be off the record entirely, that’s not a problem—we’ll make sure your session isn’t transcribed at all.